 Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing.
 Many of his DIY projects are featured in his yard.

 Deer populations have exploded across the country in recent years.
-In many areas - and especially in the Northeast where we live - the populations have grown to the point where they are routinely found in yards, parks, fields, wooded lots and even in the grassy borders along roads and highways.
-Every buck grows and sheds their set of antlers every year so if there are deer around, there will be at least a few antler sheds.
-If you know where to find deer, you might be lucky enough to find a shed antler or two.
+Fewer natural predators and less hunters in the woods - and especially in the Northeast where we live - enabled the deer populations to multiple to the point where they are commonly seen in yards, parks, fields, suburban lots and even in the grassy borders along roads and highways.
+The increased number of deer improve the chances for finding a shed antler, provided that you know when and where to look.

 Follow a Deer Trail

-One easy way to find these deer "highways" is to head out into the woods after a light snow.
-The tracks will be easily visible in the new snow, and you might even find where the herd spent the night.
-They will often bed down together in a protected area, out of the prevailing wind and under any available cover such a cluster of mountain laurel or a stand of pine trees.
+My favorite way of finding how many deer are in the area is to head out into the woods after a light snow.
+Their tracks are easy to find and follow through the snow, and I often find where they bedded down for the night.
+Deer often bed down together in a protected area that's out of the prevailing wind, on south facing slopes and under any available cover such a cluster of mountain laurel or a stand of pine trees.

-After the snow ends and they leave the cover in search of food and water, the spots where they bedded down will be bare ground surrounded by snow.
-You will probably find lots of tracks and scrapes in the ground where the deer are rooting through the snow and leaves in search of fallen acorns and other bits to eat.
-Make note of these bedding and feeding areas; bucks will use these same spots, and when the timing is right, can shed an antler when they enter or leave the brush surrounding their bedding sites.
-Once you find the deer runs and their bedding areas, you have also found likely places for finding sheds.
-Searching these areas repeatedly throughout the late winter and early spring might just yield an shed antler.
+After the snow ends and they leave to search of food and water, the spots where they bedded down will be bare ground surrounded by snow.
+The surrounding area is often dense with tracks and scrapes in the ground where the deer rooted through the snow and leaves in search of acorns and other bits to eat.

 Increasing Your Chances of Finding a Shed